 Having taken a break from public exhibitions to prepare for his third exhibition this year, Olumide decided to share two new paintings on his Facebook page last weekend.
 The impact was scarcely believable.
 Images of his work have been shared over 50,000 times on Facebook, Twitter and Snapchat and has trended worldwide.
 Though it is likely his work has been shared much more times by users taking images off his Facebook page.
 His Instagram page, which had only 800 followers before he uploaded his new pieces, has also gained 27,000 new followers.
 “I am excited because I did not expect it.” he told Quartz.

 “I had not uploaded any images for a while as I was preparing for my next exhibition.
-Last week, I decided to share one of my new works to show people what to expect from new showcase and it began to shared rapidly.
+Last week, I decided to share one of my new works to show people what to expect from new showcase and it began to get shared rapidly.
 I got compliments and within days, it went viral,” he said.

-Oresegun’s art been noticed beyond social media as well.
+Oresegun’s art has been noticed beyond social media as well.
 Within the past week, he says he has received offers to host his next exhibition in the United Kingdom and the United States of America.

 “The only time I used social media previously was when I needed to share images of my work but now I can see the power of social media and I plan to use it more.”